Bharathkumaranumula/Dynamic-Analysis-of-high-speed-elevator/README.md

 ## About This Fork

-This repository is a fork of the **Lam-Research-Challenge-2025** project.
+This repository is a fork of the **High-Speed-Elevator** project.
 I am an active contributor to this project, and my key responsibilities included:

-- **CAD design and 3D printing** of mechanical components and assemblies
-- **Design and development of the manipulator arm end-effector**
-- **Manufacturing, assembly, and overall hardware system integration**
+- **Research about the dynamic analysis of high speed elevators used mainly for skyscrapers.
+- **to do analysis and simulation using MATLAB**